rfigurelli/XCP-eXtended-Content-Protocol/XCP_eXtended_Content_Protocol _White_Paper_v1_0.md

 ## Final Thoughts

 The **eXtended Content Protocol (XCP)** consolidates the most powerful aspects of previous protocols,
-building upon the semantic modeling foundation of MCP to deliver a **full-stack communication architecture** ready for the interconnected, autonomous, decentralized future.
+building upon the semantic modeling foundation of MCP to deliver a **full-stack, universal communication architecture** for the future.

-By embedding semantics directly into communication, decoupling from transport assumptions, and promoting dynamic extensibility, XCP aims to establish the foundation for a **truly universal machine-to-machine Internet**.
+By acting as a **semantic gateway across diverse ecosystems**, XCP aims to create a truly **interoperable, intelligent, and decentralized Internet of Meaningful Things**.

 ---